hekmon/concurrentsort/quicksort.bench/readme.md

 ## Conclusion

 It's seems a good value would be `nbWorkers * 1.5`.
-But only if nbWorkers <= nbCPU, indeed if nbWorkers > nbCPU not all workers can request the mutex in the same time and therefor increasing the limitation is pointless.
+But only if `nbWorkers <= nbCPU`, indeed if `nbWorkers > nbCPU` not all workers can request the mutex in the same time and therefor increasing the limitation is pointless.